 The landowner shall have sixty (60) days to cure the violation, unless extended by the Administrator for good cause.

-If the violation is not cured within the cure period, the County may proceed with enforcement action or set a hearing before the Board of Supervisors under Section 51520(f) as required.
+If the violation is not cured within the cure period, the Administrator shall initiate County nonrenewal proceedings for the Williamson Act contract, or the affected portion of the contract, and submit the proposed Notice of Nonrenewal to the Board of Supervisors for approval in accordance with Section VII.A.

 Recovery of Benefits Where legally permissible, the County may pursue recovery of improper tax benefits or program advantages resulting from material breach or misrepresentation.

-Change in Functional Agricultural Use (Material Breach) A material breach of a Williamson Act Contract shall be deemed to occur where the primary use of the property is altered such that the land is no longer functionally devoted to the commercial production of agricultural commodities and agricultural use becomes incidental or subordinate, even if limited agricultural activity continues.
+Change in Functional Agricultural Use (Material Breach) A material breach of a Williamson Act Contract shall be deemed to occur where agricultural use of the property becomes incidental or subordinate, even if limited agricultural activity continues.

 This includes, but is not limited to:

-Conversion of an active commercial livestock or irrigated agricultural operation to a primarily conservation, habitat, or open space use;
+Conversion of an active commercial livestock or irrigated agricultural operation to a conservation, habitat, or open space use;

-Reduction in agricultural intensity such that production becomes incidental rather than primary;
+Reduction in agricultural use;

 Maintenance of minimal or token livestock grazing that does not reflect a bona fide commercial operation;

-Elimination or substantial reduction of irrigation or other infrastructure where such reduction materially diminishes the productive capacity and commercial viability of the operation.
+Elimination or reduction of irrigation.

 In such cases, the presence of limited agricultural activity shall not, by itself, be sufficient to demonstrate compliance with the Williamson Act.

-A reduction in agricultural production, irrigation, stocking levels, or operational intensity resulting from drought, wildfire recovery, state or federal water curtailments, mandatory fallowing requirements, conservation requirements, or other regulatory restrictions beyond the reasonable control of the landowner shall not, by itself, constitute a material breach of the contract.
+A reduction in agricultural production, irrigation, stocking levels, or operational intensity resulting from drought, wildfire recovery, state or federal water curtailments, mandatory fallowing requirements, conservation requirements, or other regulatory restrictions beyond the control of the landowner shall not, by itself, constitute a material breach of the contract.

 Disestablishment of Property Within the Agricultural Preserves.